Outside Lands Recap - Day 1 & 2

 I had a brief interaction with these guys back in 1996-7.
 It was in a professional setting for grid magazine as we were working with a photographer who we hadn’t before and I went along with the interviewer to make sure we got the shots.
 Turns out I needn’t have worried about the shots, she was awesome and would go on to be the publisher of the Salt Lake zine, SLUG.
 However, John McCrea scolded me for being a smartass.
 I’m still not sure he was serious, so I’m not going to say that the interaction was entirely bad, just awkward.
 Definitely made me reconsider their approach and if they were actually serious and not facetious or sarcastic when they cover disco hits.
 Of all the people I thought I could be sarcastic with about ordering a salad it would be the boys from CAKE.

-It took about 20 bars, but once they hit the bar 21, they kicked in with their trademark tightness.
+It took about 20 bars of music, but once they hit the bar 21, they kicked in with their trademark tightness.
 We wanted to make sure we caught Tom Petty coming on stage (we didn’t try to get shots) so we missed a bunch of CAKE’s set

 Epilogue - Saturday